initialxy/initialxy-frontpoint-scheduler/README.md

     Start loop

 # Technology
 This is my hobby project to play with something new.
-It is entirely coded in [Reason](https://reasonml.github.io/) native for the sore purpose of doing it for fun.
-It is a rather niche language and using it for native is an even more niche use case.
+It is entirely coded in [Reason](https://reasonml.github.io/) native for the sole purpose of doing it just for fun.
+It is a rather niche language and compiling it for native is an even more niche use case.
 I write Haskell and JavaScript professionally, so I figured it would be fun to try it out.
 It experiments with the following technologies:
 * [lwt](https://ocsigen.org/lwt/4.1.0/manual/manual)
 * [lwt_ppx](https://ocsigen.org/lwt/3.2.1/api/Ppx_lwt)
 * [SQLite3](https://github.com/mmottl/sqlite3-ocaml)